 Plus the music is awesome and you and your family will be dancing in your seat as you listen to artist after artist come up on the famous stage to sing and play their guitars and other instruments!

-Of course you want to learn about Country Music while you are here and the Country Music Hall of Fame does not disappoint!
+Of course you want to learn about Country Music while you are here and the Country Music Hall of Fame and Museum does not disappoint!
 And never fear there are things for kids to do too.
 When you first go in you can pick up a scavenger hunt game and work on that with your kids.

 I think my husband had more fun with it then the kids!
 Then make sure to make your way down to the recording studio where you can record yourself singing a song.
 So much fun!
 Oh yeah and there is lots of great history to read about and see too.